On the convergence of Hamiltonian Monte Carlo: Introduction

 Because each inner step in the leap-frog step are \emph{shear} transformations of the phase variable (only the position or the momentum are updated by a quantity that depends only on the variable that do not change), it is clear that this transformation is volume preserving (the Jacobian of each individual transformation is equal to $1$).
-Each inner leap frog step due of its symmetry is also reversible: starting from $(\q_{k+1},-\p_{k+1})$, applying the leap-frog step forward and then negating the momentum variable again, we obtain again $(\q_k,p_k)$.
+Each inner leap frog step due of its symmetry is also $S$-reversible: starting from $(\q_{\ell+1},-\p_{\ell+1})$, applying the leap-frog step forward and then negating the momentum variable again, we obtain again $(\q_\ell,\p_\ell)$.

-It is assumed in this paper that the number of steps $T$ is set to some fixed value; we will briefly describe how our results can be extended to the case where the number of steps is random but independent of the current state.

-We have now all the background required to describe the HMC algorithm.
-The HMC algorithm is a Metropolis-Hastings algorithm on the phase space aimed at sampling the extended target distribution with density $\tilde{\pi}$ defined in \eqref{eq:def_ext_pi}.
+We now have all the background required to describe the HMC algorithm, which is a special instance of Metropolis-Hastings algorithm aimed at sampling the target distribution $\pi$.
+It is similar to most classical MCMC algorithm in that we propose a new point based on the current position and then either accept or reject it.
 Denote by $(\Q_k,\P_k)$ the value of the position and momentum at the $k$-th iteration of the algorithm.
-Each iteration of the algorithm may be decomposed into two steps.
-The first step modifies only the momentum.
-The second step may change both the momentum and the position.
-Both steps are constructed to leave the extended distribution invariant.
+Each iteration of the algorithm may be decomposed into two steps, which are constructed to leave the extended distribution $\tilde{\pi}$ invariant; see \cite{neal:2011}, \cite{fang:sanz-serna:skeel:2016} and \cite[Theorem 5.2]{bou-rabee:sanz-serna:2018}.
 In the first step, we draw $G_{k+1}$ from the $d$-dimensional normal distribution with zero mean and identity covariance matrix, independent of $\{(\Q_j,\P_j)\}_{j=0}^k$.
-Since $\Q_k$ is not changed and $G_{k+1}$ is drawn from the stationary distribution of the momentum, this step leaves the joint distribution $\tilde{\pi}$ invariant.
+In the second step, we set the initial conditions $(\Q_k,G_{k+1})$ and compute the position and the momentum after $T$ leapfrog steps.
+This move is accepted with probability $\alphaacc\defEns{(\Q_k,G_{k+1}),\Phiverlet[h][T](\Q_k,G_{k+1})}$ where for all $(\q,\p) \in \rset^d \times \rset^d$, $(\tilde{\q},\tilde{\p}) \in \rset^d \times \rset^d$ by